project-illium/illium-documentation/docs/developers/concept_review.md

 # Concept Review

-Unlike most other smart contracting platforms, Illim is a UTXO-based cryptocurrency.
+Unlike most other smart contracting platforms, Illium is a UTXO-based cryptocurrency.
 This design allows us maximize user privacy but comes a little steeper learning curve.
 In the future we'll likely have a smart contract IDE that will abstract away some of this complexity and deliver a more familiar developer experience, but it's still good to understand the nuts and bolts of the system.